Text in blue are links, if you click on the text more information will pop up.

 Monday June 17th, 1:00pm – 5:00pm – Hotel – Lobby

 We will have a guided tour of the Corning Museum of Glass.Established in 1951 by Corning Glass Works (now Corning Incorporated) as a gift to the nation for the company’s 100th anniversary, The Corning Museum of Glass is a not-for-profit museum dedicated to telling the story of a single material: glass.
 Annually welcoming just under half a million visitors from around the world, the Museum’s campus is home to the world’s most comprehensive collection of glass, the world’s foremost library on glass, and one of the top glassworking schools in the world.
+This museum tour is specifically designed for the scientific glassblower and will focus on science but will also include the wonders of the museum.

 Nearly 50,000 objects representing more than 3,500 years of history are displayed in the galleries; items range from the portrait of an ancient Egyptian pharaoh to contemporary sculpture.
 The Museum’s highly regarded curators and librarians actively acquire materials; and curators, librarians, educators and artists organize special on-campus and traveling exhibitions; teach; conduct and publish extensive research; host numerous artist residencies and public presentations; and showcase daily demonstrations of contemporary glassworking.
 The Corning Museum of Glass’ authority on glass art is felt around the world.